anahitasocial/anahita/README.md

 2. If you have Zend Optimizer on your server *disable it*!
 3. Anahita is installed and managed via command line interface, because this is the most reliable approach especially after you accumulate large amounts of data in your database.

-### Using the Birth Release code
+### Installing a stable package

 ![Installing Anahita using the Birth release code](http://anahitapolis.com.s3.amazonaws.com/media/gifs/installation/anahita-installation-birth.gif)

-A **Birth** release is a stable release of Anahita.
+Stable packages are called _Birth_ releases.
 Use the following command to create an Anahita project called _myproject_.
 This command automatically downloads all the required files from the [Anahita GitHub repository](https://github.com/anahitasocial):

 `composer create-project anahita/project myproject`